microsoft/vscode-dev-containers/script-library/docs/sshd.md

 This script can be used either ad-hoc in an already running container or in a Dockerfile.

-### Usage when this script is already installed in an image (e.g. default Codespaces image)
+### Usage when this script is already installed in an image
-The SSH server will be installed by default for Codespaces that are created off the default container image (without a custom devcontainer configuration).
+The SSH server will be installed by default for Codespaces that are created off the default Codespaces container image (without a custom devcontainer configuration).

 Usage:
 1. The first time you've started the codespace, you will want to set a password for your user.
 If running as a user other than root, and you have `sudo` installed: